Best Ways To Prevent Dust On the Job

 Keeping dust under control results in clean jobsites and healthy lungs.
 Here are some great ways you can minimize and contain the mess.

-Given the new silica dust regulations that came last month from OSHA, there is a heightened concentration on dust control on jobsites across the country.
+Given stricter and stricter dust control regulations mandated by OSHA, there is a heightened concentration on dust control on jobsites across the country.
 Here are some tips on how to keep the dust you create from getting out of hand.
 (Note: These are just our tips and are not part of the OSHA regulations.
 Click here for more detailed information on the OSHA regulations.)

 Seal off the room

 It’s important to prevent dust from traveling from where the work is being done to other rooms in the house.
 A loose curtain of plastic hung over a doorway with a few strips of tape won’t do the job.
 Instead, completely seal the top and sides with tape and lay a board over the plastic at the bottom.
 Use heavier 4- or 6- mil plastic and add an adhesive-backed zipper for easy entry.
 The zippers are available at home centers and lumberyards for less than $10.